Skip to main content

 DNB Logo

-Safe and easy savings with savings scheme on savings account
+Safe and simple saving with a savings scheme on account savings.

 • Secure savings, covered by a deposit guarantee

-• Easy to set up in the online bank and mobile bank
+• Easy to set up in the online bank and mobile banking app

-Benefits of opening a savings scheme in an account
+Benefits of setting up a savings scheme in an account

-A savings scheme on account savings is a safe and easy choice to save money.
-The advantage of savings in accounts is that the return is fixed and predictable.
-You can choose between different types of savings accounts with different terms and rates.
+A savings scheme into a savings account is a safe and easy way to save money.
+The advantage of saving in an account is that the return is fixed and predictable.
+You can choose between different types of savings accounts with different terms and interest rates.

-Setting up new accounts does not cost anything, so you can in principle have one account per savings goal.
-You can set up savings scheme for regular savings accounts and high-income accounts that BSU – home savings scheme for young adultsand Sparekonto Plusswith fixed and predictable interest rates and terms and conditions.
+Setting up new accounts is free of charge, so in principle you can have one account per savings goal.
+You can set up savings schemes for ordinary savings accounts and high-interest accounts such as BSU (home savings scheme for young adults) and Sparekonto Pluss, with fixed and predictable interest rates and terms and conditions.

 How to create a savings scheme in a savings account

-If you don’t have a savings account from before, you must first go to the menu and select “Open new account” for the desired savings account.
+If you don’t already have a savings account, you must first go to the menu and select “Open new account” for the desired savings account.
 When you know which account you want to create a savings scheme for, you can easily create a savings scheme by logging into the online bank.

 1. Log in to the online bank

-3. Click “Fast assignments” under the “Pay and transfer” sub menu
+3. Click “Standing order” under the “Pay and transfer” sub menu

-4. Select "New Fixed Assignment" and set up to and from accounts, amounts etc.
+4. Select "New standing order" and set up to and from accounts, amounts etc.

-Fixed rate deposits usually gives the highest interest rate, but to such an account you cannot have ongoing savings savings scheme.
+Fixed rate deposits usually give the highest interest rate, but you cannot have an ongoing savings scheme into this type of account.
 But you only choose between periods of 3, 6, 12 and 24 months where you need to create a new agreement every time the period ends.

-Get an overview of the interest rates on the various types of savings that you can use.
+Get an overview of the interest rates on the various types of savings available to you.

 See the price list for savings

-Get an overview of secure savings methods with a usually higher interest rate.
+Get an overview of secure savings methods that usually have a higher interest rate.

 Markets DNB.no

-Would you like to talk to an adviser about savings and investment?
+Would you like to talk to an adviser about saving and investing?

 Be contacted by an adviser

-Frequently asked questions about savings agreement in account
+Frequently asked questions about savings schemes in an account

-How much money do I need for a savings agreement in an account?
+How much money do I need for a savings scheme in an account?

-A regular savings account does not have such special conditions, but we also offer other types of accounts where it is possible to get a higher interest rate.
+An ordinary savings account does not have such special conditions, but we also offer other types of accounts where you can get a higher interest rate.
 Read about the different accounts here.

 NB!
-Fixed rate deposits usually gives the highest interest rate, but to such an account you cannot have ongoing savings agreements.
+Fixed rate deposits usually give the highest interest rate, but you cannot set up ongoing savings agreements into this type of account.

 What happens if I end the savings scheme?